JuliaLang/julia/doc/stdlib/base.rst

 .. function:: countnz(A)

    Counts the number of nonzero values in array A (dense or sparse).
 Note that this is not a constant-time operation.
-For sparse matrices, one should usually use ``nfilled`` instead.
+For sparse matrices, one should usually use ``nnz``, which returns the number of stored values.

 .. function:: conj!(A)